MariamaMusa/Bakery-Business-Database/README.md

 ### Assumptions
 - This project assumes that the bakery will continue to operate as a single-location business and that all business transactions are recorded accurately and consistently.
 - It assumes ingredient purchases are entered promptly to maintain accurate records.
-- It is also assumed that users of the database have basic knowledge of data entry procedures and will follow the defined data integrity constraints to ensure data quality.
+- It is also assumed that the user of the database have basic knowledge of data entry procedures and will follow the defined data integrity constraints to ensure data quality.

 ### Limitations
-- The project is limited to the design of the relational database and does not include the implementation of a user interface, web application or point-of-sale system.
+- The project is limited to the design of the relational database and does not include the implementation of a user interface for quick data entry
 - It does not support advanced features such as automated inventory updates, supplier management, employee management, online ordering, payment gateway integration or real-time reporting dashboards.
-- Additionally, the database has not been validated using live operational data from the bakery, so future modifications may be required as business processes evolve.

 ---

 ## 8. Future Enhancements

+- [ ] Integrate the database into excel for quick data entry
+- [ ] Develop a web or mobile application for easier data entry and management.
 - [ ] Add sales forecasting and demand prediction using machine learning techniques.
 - [ ] Support multi-branch operations by extending the database for multiple bakery locations.
 - [ ] Develop interactive dashboards for sales, customer, and inventory analysis using tools such as Power BI
-- [ ] Develop a web or mobile application for easier data entry and management.

 ---